chiarabuono/Assignment1_Cogar/docs/source/component_diagram.rst

 Triage system
 ----------------------
-The Triage System subsystem operates after a victim is detected.
-It evaluates the victim's physical condition to prioritize rescue operations effectively.
-Using data collected from RGB-D cameras and microphones, the system assesses key health indicators, including:
+The Triage System subsystem activates once a victim is detected.
+It evaluates the victim's physical condition to effectively prioritize rescue operations and generate an assessment report.
+Using data collected from RGB-D cameras and microphones, the system analyzes key health indicators, including:

 - Consciousness
 - Responsiveness
 - Severity of injuries

-The **Victim_Triage** component would similarly benefit from the Strategy pattern.
-Multiple triage assessment methods or criteria may be applicable depending on the situation.
+The Victim_Triage component would similarly benefit from the Strategy design pattern, as different triage assessment methods or criteria may be more appropriate depending on the situation.
+By applying the Strategy pattern, the system can flexibly select the most suitable evaluation approach without complicating the overall design.

 Message_Sender
 ----------------
 All three subsystems interface with the Message_Sender component - a service responsible for relaying alerts to the human operator.
 The type of alert sent depends on the source subsystem:

-- Structural environment alarm
+- Structural environment alarm (DamageReport)
-- Victim detected alarm
+- Victim detected alarm (VictimReport)
-- Triage assessment completed
+- Triage assessment completed (TriageReport)

-.. # TODO link the 3 srv